JesseZhuang/SystemDesign/DDIA/ch03.storage.retrieval/notes.md

 ![Figure 3-4](./3-4.merge.sstable.segments.png)

 1. Merging segments is simple and efficient, even if the files are bigger than the available memory.
 Use approach based on merge sort.
 When multiple segments contain the same key, we can keep the value from the most recent segment and discard the values in older segments.
 1. In order to find a particular key in the file, you no longer need to keep an index of all the keys in memory.
 You still need an in-memory index to tell you the offsets for some of the keys, but it can be sparse: one key for every few kilobytes of segment file is sufficient, because a few kilobytes can be scanned very quickly.
-If all keys and values had a fixed size, you could use binary search on a segment file and avoid the in- memory index entirely.
+If all keys and values had a fixed size, you could use binary search on a segment file and avoid the in-memory index entirely.
 However, they are usually variable-length in practice, which makes it difficult to tell where one record ends and the next one starts if you don’t have an index.
 1. Since read requests need to scan over several key-value pairs in the requested range anyway, it is possible to group those records into a block and compress it before writing it to disk (indicated by the shaded area in Figure 3-5).
 Each entry of the sparse in-memory index then points at the start of a compressed block.
 Besides saving disk space, compression also reduces the I/O bandwidth use.

 ![Figure 3-5](./3-5.sstable.in.memory.index.png)